-First Year Addresses
+First-Year Addresses

-A newly inaugurated President typically addresses a joint session of Congress several weeks after entering office.
-Presidents Eisenhower (1953) and Kennedy (1961) did not formally label these initial speeches as State of the Union addresses.23 However, scholars and political observers generally treat these policy speeches as serving the same function as the annual address.
-In an "inaugural" State of the Union address, Presidents attempt to set the tone for a new administration.24 Most of the rhetoric contained in early term speeches is forward-looking.
+In "inaugural" State of the Union addresses, Presidents attempt to set the tone for a new Administration.
+Most of the rhetoric contained in early term speeches is forward-looking.
 In their first address, Presidents take positions on numerous policy issues in an attempt to direct the legislative agenda for the next four years.
-Since 1965, the median number of policy requests in a first year State of the Union address is 36.25
+Since 1965, the average number of policy requests in a first-year State of the Union address is 42.32